ExxonMobil Plans U.S. Expansions

 The company has already filed applications for environmental permits with EPA and the Texas Commission on Environmental Quality.
 The approvals are expected in about a year.
 According to the EPA filings, construction will begin next March and be completed in the second quarter of 2016.

-ExxonMobil says the new plants are meant to tap into low-cost ethane feedstock derived from oil shale.
-“The natural gas revolution in the U.S., driven by industry innovation, is enabling U.S. chemical manufacturers like ExxonMobil to invest in America, create thousands of U.S. jobs, and increase sales to domestic and global markets,” according to a company statement.
+ExxonMobil says the new plants are meant to tap into low-cost ethane feedstock derived from shale oil.
+“The natural gas revolution in the U.S., driven by industry innovation, is enabling U.S. chemical manufacturers like ExxonMobil to invest in America, create thousands of U.S. jobs, and increase sales to domestic and global markets,” a company statement says.

-The project, ExxonMobil says, will create some 10,000 construction jobs, as well as 350 permanent jobs.
-It will boost regional economic activity by $870 million per year.

-Balaji Singh, president of the Houston-based chemical consultancy Chemical Market Resources, says the market for ethylene derivatives such as polyethylene won’t be able to support all the new supply that is planned for the market.
+Balaji B. Singh, president of the Houston-based chemical consultancy Chemical Market Resources, says the market for ethylene derivatives such as polyethylene won’t be able to support all the new supply that is planned.
 “You cannot have that much capacity; somebody has to drop off,” he says.

 Join the conversation